IkigaiLabsETH/opensearch-ai/README.md

-TRACK THE TOP 69 CRYPTOCURRENCIES AND TOP 420 NFT COLLECTIONS ENTERTAIN & EDUCATE US WITH A DAY: WEEK : MONTH AND YEAR REPORT PROVIDE US WITH A SEARCH & CHAT UI SO WE CAN ASK HIM ANYTHING LESS TIME WATCHING THE CHARTS, LFG TOUCH SOME GRASS FRIENDS
+TRACK THE TOP 69 CRYPTOCURRENCIES AND TOP 420 NFT COLLECTIONS ENTERTAIN & EDUCATE US WITH A DAY: WEEK : MONTH AND YEAR REPORT PROVIDE US WITH A SEARCH & CHAT UI SO WE CAN ASK HIM ANYTHING LESS TIME WATCHING THE CHARTS, TOUCH SOME GRASS

 # LTL AI Travel Assistant leverages Mem0’s memory capabilities to provide context-aware responses.
 As you interact with it, the assistant learns and improves, offering increasingly personalized travel advice and information.
 Create personalized AI experiences that saves costs and delights users.
 A self-improving memory layer for AI Agents.
 A personalised AI search engine that learns about you and your interests as you browse the web.
 It's like a perplexity / searchGPT clone, but for you.